j-d-carmichael/quilk/docs_md/09_Emailing.md

-You can make use of the email in-built module to send out an email message, add include_log as true and then all the console log output will be captured in full html syntax with colour.
+You can make use of the email module to send out an email message, add include_log as true and then all the console log output will be captured in full html syntax with colour.

 Here is an example of using a predefined email config block that will be triggered as the last module run in the live release array:
 ```